mvolkmann/blog/src/lit.md

 ### firstUpdated

-This method is called automatically the first time an update completes.
+This method is called automatically the first call to `update`.

 Property changes made in this method WILL trigger another update.

 ### updated

-This method is called automatically after each update completes.
+This method is called automatically after every call to `update`.

-## adoptedCallback
+### adoptedCallback

 This method is called automatically when a custom element instance is moved to a new document.